What Does It Mean to Be Exempt From FLSA?

 - At least $134,004 annually for highly compensated employees, subject to a minimal duties test.

-If an employee passes the duties test but fails the salary test, he or she is nonexempt by law, and must be paid overtime for working more than 40 hours in a workweek.
+If an employee passes the duties test but fails the salary test, he or she is nonexempt by law and must be paid overtime for working more than 40 hours in a workweek.
 Employers who misclassify employees as exempt and fail to pay earned overtime can be liable for the unpaid overtime, plus additional damages and attorneys’ fees.

-A Columbus, Ohio unpaid overtime lawyer who files a lawsuit for unpaid wages will generally ask for past due wages, interest on money due, additional monetary damages, and attorneys’ fees.
+A Columbus, Ohio unpaid overtime lawyer who files a lawsuit for unpaid wages will generally ask for past due to wages, interest on money due, additional monetary damages, and attorneys’ fees.
 Some other forms of compensation may also be due to the mistreated and underpaid worker.